iairu/yt-userscript/README.md

 YouTube seems to have evolved from a community platform into an engagement-driven machine, leading to:

 - Presence of clickbait [1.1] [1.2], over-optimization [2] and interest in algorithmic manipulation [3]
-- Mental health implications from infinite scroll [4] (in this case possible "infinite watch more" instead)
+- Mental health implications from infinite scroll [4] (in this case also "infinite watch more")
 - Reduced feeling of purpose or enjoyment on a personal level
 - Creator burnout [5]